rvgud/k8s-workshop/01-docker/README.md

 # Docker Demo

-There are two Docker demos.
+There are Three Docker demos.

 ## Demo 1: Basics